Azure-Samples/Azure-MachineLearning-DataScience/Misc/StrataSanJose2017/Readme.md

 from http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html.

 ## Connecting to the Data Science Virtual Machine (with Spark 2.0.2) on Microsoft Azure
-* Command line to connect with ssh (Linux, Mac) - replace XXX with the number of your cluster
+* Command line to connect with ssh (Linux, Mac) - replace IPaddress IP of your DSVM
 ```bash
 ssh -L localhost:8787:localhost:8787 remoteuser@IPaddress
 ```